 “It’s easy to confuse loving the feeling of infatuation with the totally separate issue of how loving you are likely to feel toward that person after the infatuation has worn off.”

 As Christians, this should come as no surprise, as the Bible makes clear the ongoing struggle between the heart’s desires and what is wise.
-Jeremiah 17:9 says, “The heart is deceitful above all things and beyond cure.
-Who can understand it?”
-(NIV).
+Jeremiah 17:9 (NIV) says:

 So how can you tell the difference between love and infatuation?
 Thankfully, you don’t have to be fooled by your brain chemistry.
 There are some helpful things to keep in mind at the beginning of any whirlwind romance, before you take the plunge into marriage.
 Here are some important questions to ask yourself: